eeditiones/jinks/profiles/landing-page/doc/README.md

 # Landing Page Configuration Options

+**Note:** If you add a landing page to an existing application, you have to run the _Fix ODDs_ action!!!

 <!-- START: Generated documentation.
 Keep this line -->

 | Property | Description | Default |